Mount Pleasant GO Station

-Mount Pleasant GO Station is a GO Transit railway station Brampton, Ontario, Canada.
+Mount Pleasant GO Station is a GO Transit railway station in Brampton, Ontario, Canada.
 Situated on the Kitchener line, it serves the Mount Pleasant district of Brampton.
 It is located at Bovaird Drive and Ashby Field Drive.
 As of April 2023, it is the western terminus for weekend and most off-peak Kitchener line train services.

 The station is wheelchair-accessible with a raised mini-platform.
 The parking lot has 1486 spaces and sufficient land to permit future expansion to about 2000 spaces.

 History

 The station was completed on March 15, 2006, but it opened for service on February 7, 2005 while still under construction because GO Transit needed to alleviate parking shortages at Brampton GO Station, and also needed to serve the nearby community.

 Connections

 The station has two bus terminals; a nine-bay bus loop serving both GO buses and Brampton Transit buses on the south side, and a second with four bays on the north side used exclusively by Brampton Transit buses.